prtksxna/zuari/readme.txt

 * Fix: Improve font loading performance
 * Fix: Improve the styling of the 'skip to content' links
 * Fix: Bug when trying to get post tags
+=== 1.3.0 ===
+* Feature: Add a customizer setting to change the foreground color of the site
+* Feature: Add dark mode.
+Setting can be enabled from the Colors section in Customizer.
+It is off by default and will take affect when the operating system's dark mode is enabled.

 == Credits ==